-A. Contractor shall fully comply with California Code of Regulations pertaining to the work including, but not limited to, the following Construction Safety Orders (CSO) or General Industrial Safety Orders (GISO):
+A. Contractor shall fully comply with California Code of Regulations pertaining to the work including, but not limited to, the following Construction Safety Orders (CSO) or General Industry Safety Orders (GISO):

 1. Illness Injury Prevention Program CSO/GISO 1508/3203

 2. Confined Space Plan GISO 5156/5159

 3. Respiratory Protection CSO/GISO 1531/5144

 4. Hazard Communication GISO 5194

+5. Lead-Based Paint Compliance Plan CSO 1532.1

-5. Rolling Scaffolds CSO 1646
+6. Rolling Scaffolds CSO 1646

-6. Employee Safety Instruction CSO 1510
+7. Employee Safety Instruction CSO 1510

-7. Emergency Medical Service CSO 1512
+8. Emergency Medical Service CSO 1512

-8. Dusts, Fumes, Mists, Vapors & Gases CSO 1528
+9. Dusts, Fumes, Mists, Vapors & Gases CSO 1528

-9. Fall Protection CSO
+10. Fall Protection CSO

-10. Hearing Conservation GISO
+11. Hearing Conservation GISO

 - B. General: Contractor assumes the responsibility to accomplish all work in a safe and prudent manner, and to conform to all applicable safety requirements, regulations and guidelines of federal, state and local regulatory agencies, as well as applicable manufacturer's printed instructions and appropriate technical bulletins and manuals.
 Without in any way limiting that responsibility or assuming responsibility for safety, District is particularly concerned that the following are strictly observed: - 1.
-Life Saving Equipment: Contractor shall provide and require use of personal protective life saving equipment for all its personnel working in or about the project site. - 2.
-Access Facilities: All ladders, scaffolding and rigging shall be designed for their intended uses.
+Life Saving Equipment: Contractor shall provide and require use of personal protective life saving equipment for all its personnel working in or about the project site. - Access Facilities: All ladders, scaffolding and rigging shall be designed for their intended uses.
 Ladders and scaffolding shall be erected where requested by District to facilitate inspection and be moved by the Contractor to locations requested by the District. - 3.
-Ventilation: Contractor shall ensure there are proper ventilation, air eduction and exhausting of solvent vapors to reduce the concentration of air contaminants to a level which poses no hazard o personnel at or near the job site.
+Ventilation: Contractor shall ensure there is proper ventilation, air eduction and exhausting of solvent vapors to reduce the concentration of air contaminants to a level which poses no hazard to personnel at or near the job site.
 Air circulation and exhausting of solvent vapors shall be continued until coatings have fully cured.
 Forced air eduction during blast cleaning and coating application operations is mandatory.
-The exhaust blower capacity shall be sufficient to maintain air changes within tank interior in accordance with Cal-OSHA, coating manufacturer's recommendations and local air quality management district regulations. - 4.
-Dehumidification: Dehumidification equipment or other alternate ventilation systems must be approved by the District.
-Equipment must be operated on a continuous basis during all blasting, coating and curing operations, including shifts during which no work is being accomplished.
+The exhaust blower capacity shall be sufficient to maintain air changes within tank interior in accordance with Cal-OSHA, coating manufacturer's recommendations, and local air quality management district regulations.